y-a-v-a/spoerri/readme.md

 # Spoerri

-Will probably be visible on http://www.bij-ons-aan-tafel.nl any time soon
+Will probably be visible on http://www.bij-ons-aan-tafel.nl any time soon.

+Tableau Piège - Snare Picture

+A "Snare Picture" online results in a "Web Snare"

 ## License